Arch and his little surprises

 Where on earth is that window?

-What’s more, with windows that are wider than your screen, Niri automatically scrolls along as soon as you touch the mouse.
+What’s more, with windows that are wider than your screen, Niri automatically scrolls as soon as you touch the mouse.
 It’s a small detail, but if you keep triggering it accidentally all day long, it drives you mad.

 I’ve now switched my Niri configuration and keybindings over to Sway, and switched back from DMS to Waybar.
 For now, it feels like coming home: